-Extra Safety Measures Your Business Must Take During the Pandemic
+Extra Safety Measures Your Business Must Take Post-Pandemic

 A worldwide pandemic might have really put a spanner in the works if you were planning to open a business, but this year, many would-be entrepreneurs have been even more determined to make things work.

 If you’re starting a business that’s going to be open to the public as soon as that’s safe to do so again, there are various measures to consider that apply to running a business in a pandemic that might not have been in your business plan.

 You might not have budgeted for the amount of additional cleaning that you’re going to have to do in order to ensure that your customers and employees are protected as much as possible from coronavirus.

 While deep cleaning was typically something that businesses did once or twice a week depending on the nature of the business, COVID-19 times call for a deep cleaning every day.